 While an attempt is made in advance to agree on an appropriate timing for performing the data analysis, the time required typically remains uncertain because of various potential complicating factors, for example a change in statistical technique following observed data properties.
 A consultant can not be pressured into a quick delivery of the results (time) nor into the use of specific techniques (action).

-The client will in the end obtain all relevant details on the pre-processing, coding of variables and used software.
+The researcher will in the end obtain all relevant details on the pre-processing, coding of variables and used software.
 In preparation of scientific communication the consultant will point out conclusions but also limitations and conditions for those conclusions to be valid.
-The consultant will at the request of the client read through the relevant sections and where necessary suggest improvements.
+The consultant will at the request of the consultant read through the statistically/methodologically relevant sections and where necessary suggest improvements.

 Tutoring and Automation should be discussed well in time and is accepted at the discretion of the tutor/analyst/programmer.
-Because of the commitment involved, an appropriate compensation should be discussed in advance.
-The objectives should be specified in detail by the client and a course of action agreed upon.
+Because of the commitment involved, an appropriate compensation should be discussed well in advance.
+The objectives should be specified in detail by the researcher and a course of action agreed upon.

 Co-authorship and Acknowledgments